huanlin/huanlin.github.io/content/en/blog/2023-09-25-technical-writer-3-months.md

 Before I got this job, I've been worked as a freelancer for about 7 years, and have been writing blogs and e-books about software programming for more than 10 years.
 Although I've never asked the IT manager who recruited me, I think it's my blog posts and published e-books that helped me got this job.

-Based on my skills and experiences, I thought it should not be no sweat for me to be a full-time technical writer.
+Based on my skills and experiences, I thought it should be no sweat for me to be a full-time technical writer.
 Well, I was naive.

 ## What I learned

+During the three months, I've learned

 - Communication & learning
 - English writing skill